ESA title

 Dark vessels are vessels that does not self-report as required by national or international law through systems like Automatic Identification System (AIS), Long-Range Identification and Tracking (LRIT), Vessel Monitoring Systems (VMS), etc. Dark vessels can be involved in illicit activities such as Illegal, Unreported and Unregulated (IUU) fishing, smuggling, piracy, human trafficking, etc. and these are vessels of interest for different authorities and organisations.

 Currently satellite based vessel detection services provide information about dark vessels by utilising mostly Synthetic Aperture Radar (SAR) but also very high resolution electro-optical imagery.
 The addition of satellite-based RF-data, especially the detection of vessel navigation radars, is expected to provide a valuable addition to these services.
-Using extended frequency information for the navigation radar detected it is also expected that it will be possible to create fingerprints of the individual radars, hence making it possible to identify a vessel that has been detected.
+Using extended frequency information for the navigation radar detected it is also expected that it can be possible to create fingerprints of the individual radars, hence making it possible to identify a vessel that has been detected.

 Users and their needs